ILMEmpowering Afghan Girls

 Less than your morning coffee.

-$25 a month.
+$50 a month — about the cost of two dinners out.
 That's what stands between her and a complete secondary education.
 Between forgetting what she knew and becoming who she was meant to be.

 A Complete Education